 After you complete all the other phases, it’s time to take a step back and determine whether they are effective.
-In other words, conduct an internal audit to assess progress.
-Ask yourself these questions:
+This process is known as an internal audit.

-- Are you properly addressing these risks by implementing control measures?
+Are you properly addressing these risks by implementing effective control measures?

-- Is our information security management system effectively addressing all aspects of security risk?
+Is your information security management system effectively addressing all aspects of security risk?